 We will of course, then take the opportunity to try several of the varieties that this mezcalero produces on his land, seeing the difference between each plant, and experience the subtle nuances that the smokey mezcal drink has become famous for.
 You of course will have the opportunity to buy a bottle or two of your favourite type, should you choose to do so, but there is no pressure whatsoever.
 The mezcaleros are paid for their time with us, so any purchase you make is entirely up to you (paid in cash only, so if you plan to, please be sure to bring at least 1000-2000 pesos in cash to be sure you have enough – there are no ATMs nearby).

-After the mezcal tasting, we are going to stop in a local Quinta restaurant.
-Here we will try some delicous Oaxacan food, local to the area.
+After the mezcal tasting, we are going to stop in a local Oaxacan restaurant.
+Here we will try some delicious Oaxacan food, local to the area.
 If the weather permits, they also have a big swimming pool, where you can take a dip and cool off after a long and rewarding day out in the Palenque.

 This is a full-day experience where you will learn and appreciate the hard work of the mezcal producers.
 It will be a window into a normal day in these people’s lives and allow you to connect on a deep level by participating in their activities and connecting to the land they live off.
 The objective is that you can get a bond with nature and the sacred practices of mezcal production – in the ways the mezcaleros have bonded with this practice for generations.

 What to bring on the Oaxaca Sacred Mezcal Experience?

 Though this could vary seasonally, this is the basic list of what we suggest you bring with you.
 Keep in mind, your transport is private and secure, so you are able to leave some items in the vehicle when not needed:

 – Jeans or long pants (we will walk in the fields, which do have bugs and cactus).
 You can also bring shorts and you can change once we are back in the palenque.